Smoked Venison Roast

 What Is the Best Cut of the Venison to Smoke

-The only downside to the backstrap as you may have guessed is that it can be easy to over cook, but just keep an eye on it like you would a chicken breast, and it will come out tender.
+As you may have guessed, the only downside to the backstrap is that it can be easy to overcook, but just keep an eye on it like you would a chicken breast, and it will come out tender.

-If you’ve had it brining thoroughly, it should retain some of that moisture as well.
-The loin is long and generally medium to large in size, so a couple of them is great for feeding large gatherings.
+If you’ve had it brining thoroughly, it should retain some moisture as well.
+The loin is long and generally medium to large, so a couple of them are great for feeding large gatherings.

-I’ve used the rump steak for this recipe because it comes in steak size pieces and is easier to handle, has lots of fat running through it and is similarly tender like the loin.
+I’ve used the rump steak for this recipe because it comes in steak-size pieces, is easier to handle, has lots of fat running through it, and is similarly tender to the loin.

 How to Smoke Venison